Sher110106/HR-Agent/Technical.md

 Readers are expected to be comfortable with Python 3.10+, virtual environments, and containerised deployments.

+## Recent Updates
+* **DOCX Export Feature** - Added comprehensive DOCX download functionality for all text and data exports using python-docx library

 ## Conceptual Overview
 The application follows a **multi-agent micro-kernel** pattern:
 * **Memory Agent** – retrieves and stores column descriptions, manages system prompts, and maintains conversation context.